amimbs/react-weather-app-client/README.md

 - ~~add user registration forms~~
 - ~~add user authentication~~
 - ~~style the forms~~
-- user can add a city as their default forecast
+- ~~user can add a city as their default forecast~~
-- user can select favorite cities
-- user can compar favorites with default
+- user can compare cities with default